 Mewtwo is ranked as a C-tier fighter in Super Smash Bros.
-4. Despite its relatively low ranking, Mewtwo is a fairly solid contender; its smash attacks are as unorthodox as they come, and all three boast immense power and have respectable range and speed to boot.
-Its tilts are just as useful, packing excellent reach and damage-racking capabilities.
-Mewtwo’s recovery potential is also very high, as its side and up special moves can potentially aid its successful return.
+4. Despite its seemingly low placement, Mewtwo is actually a solid contender; its smash attacks boast immense power, plus respectable range and speed to boot.
+Its tilts are just as useful, and each packs an excellent reach and damage-racking capability.
+Mewtwo’s recovery potential is also very high, as its side and up special moves can be used in tandem with each other.

-However, Mewtwo suffers from several flaws; in addition to being one of the lightest characters in the game, Mewtwo’s AI is somewhat inefficient.
-It often fires uncharged Shadow Ball projectiles, which inflict negligible damage; it also navigates the stages with its up special, and will occasionally teleport directly off-stage and to its death.
+In addition to being one of the lightest characters in the game, Mewtwo’s AI is known for being somewhat inefficient.
+It often fires uncharged Shadow Balls, and can’t use fully charged ones consistently.
+It also navigates the stage with its up special and occasionally teleports off-stage and to its death by accident!